belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 # To starboard!

-So, I love Godot, but it seems the default behavior for this scenario is not good - or an easy fix would do and could be a skill issue of mine.
+I love Godot, but it seems the default behavior for this scenario is inadequate — perhaps an easy fix exists, or it could be a skill issue on my part.
 Nevertheless, I am not satisfied with the result.

 With the release of [Godot 4.4](https://godotengine.org/releases/4.4/), came an alternative physics engine to the custom one implemented by Godot, [Jolt Physics](https://github.com/jrouwe/JoltPhysics), but it is 3D only.
 That lead to me question, what are other physics engine alternatives, not necessarily for Godot, but for other game engines as well.